-Nasopharyngeal or gastrointestinal bleeding.
+Nasopharyngeal or GI bleeding.

 Hemoptysis is the expectoration of blood that originates below the vocal folds.
 It is commonly classified as trivial, mild, or massive—the latter defined as more than 200–600 mL (about 1–2 cups) in 24 hours.
 Massive hemoptysis can be usefully defined as any amount that is hemodynamically significant or threatens ventilation.
 Its in-hospital mortality was 6.5% in one study.
 The initial goal of management of massive hemoptysis is therapeutic, not diagnostic.

 The lungs are supplied with a dual circulation.
-The pulmonary arteries arise from the right ventricle to supply the pulmonary parenchyma in a low-pressure circuit.
+The pulmonary arteries arise from the RV to supply the pulmonary parenchyma in a low-pressure circuit.
 The bronchial arteries arise from the aorta or intercostal arteries and carry blood under systemic pressure to the airways, blood vessels, hila, and visceral pleura.
 Although the bronchial circulation represents only 1–2% of total pulmonary blood flow, it can increase dramatically under conditions of chronic inflammation—eg, chronic bronchiectasis—and is frequently the source of hemoptysis.